selkovjr/gt-2-thermistor-experiment/README.md

 [diamond-nozzle.e2d](diamond-nozzle.e2d)
 ![measured data](diamond-hotend-200C.png)

 > [The master build of Energy2D](http://energy.concord.org/energy2d/) did not work at this scale because of its grid size and resolution limitations.
 Also, AnaMarkH's version has an improved solver that eliminates a couple nasty artifacts.
-I did not have to build this version because the repo includes a pre-built jar; I just ran `java -jar energy2d/exe/energy2d.jar`.
+I did not have to build his version because the repo includes a pre-built jar; I just ran `java -jar energy2d/exe/energy2d.jar`.

 This model is dodgy in too many ways to mention, but some of its features are robust enough to make it useful in this thought experiment.